Jira integration

 Yes

-JIRA_BASE_URLThe URL of your JIRA instance, for example,
+JIRA_BASE_URLThe URL of your Jira instance, for example,

 https://your-company.atlassian.net.Yes